A splint is a support device made of hard material that keeps an injured area from

 in a particular size or it may be moldable into a custom shape.
 Splints can be just

 What Do Splints Do?

-Splints hold bones and joints in place so they can heal after a broken
+Splints hold bones and joints in place so they can heal after a fracture (broken

-bone, injury, or surgery.
-Splints also can help with problems that affect the
+bone), injury, or surgery.
+Splints also can help with conditions that affect the

 joints (such as arthritis)

-or muscles (such as a weakness or paralysis of a muscle).
+or muscles (such as palsies, which are weakness or paralysis of a muscle).